 How Families Make the College Choice for their Kids

-Most parents approach this question in a couple different ways: –
+Most parents approach this question in a couple of different ways: –

 Let the Student Decide